akbundi/HackX-project-submission/README.md

-# HackX-project-submission
-This project is basically solution to solve healthcare emergencies.
+This project is basically solution to solve healthcare emergencies for which i created website on my localhost upto login page.